artefactual/archivematica-storage-service-docs/recovery.rst

       :width: 80%
       :alt: The Locations tab has a table with all Storage Service locations listed.
 The AIP recovery location has the purpose "AIP Recovery" in the first column.

 #.
-Copy the recovered version of the AIP to the AIP recovery location.
+Copy the recovered version of the AIP to the AIP recovery location, ensuring
+   that the file or directory name matches the original AIP.
+If you are recovering using an AIP replica, note that its name will include a different UUID suffix, which you'll need to adjust to match the original AIP.
+Also, verify that the `archivematica` user is the owner of the recovered copy file or directory.

 #.
 Using the Storage Service REST API, make a
    :ref:`recovery request <example-recovery-request>`.